TOPIC #2

 Interest for the student

-Expected mobility: The mobility plan for the PhD candidate includes placements at both the secondment institution (Elettra Sincrotrone, Trieste, Italy) and the industry partner Ferrari S.p.A. through E-Cells Lab (joint lab with University of Bologna).
-The candidate will spend time at the industry partner, approximately between months M6 and M18 of the project.
+Expected mobility: The mobility plan for the PhD candidate includes placements at both the secondment institution (Elettra Sincrotrone, Trieste, Italy) and the industry partner Ferrari S.p.A. through E-Cells Lab (Bologna, Italy).
+The candidate will spend time at the industry partner (approximately between months M6 and M18 of the project) and secondment at Elettra after M24, for a total of 12 months overall.

 Career opportunities: Overall, this project is expected to provide a competitive advantage not only for the secondment institution (Elettra) and the E-Cells Lab but also for the candidate’s career.
 In particular, the skill